xLSX285/EnterpriseG/README.md

 - `True`: All specified features in `WindowsFeaturesToDisable` will be disabled from the image
 - `False`: Features wont be disabled `Default`

-## ProvisionedPackagesToRemove

-- Array of inbox apps that will be removed if `RemoveApps` is set to true

-## WindowsPackagesToRemove

-- Array of packages that will be removed if `RemovePackages` is set to true

-## WindowsFeaturesToDisable

-- Array of features that will be removed if `DisableFeatures` is set to true
 <div align="center">

 # Known "issues" with Enterprise G